 When you get your asparagus home, wash it well (taking care to remove all the dirt from the woody stems).

-Then wrap a damp paper towel around the stems – or stand them in a glass in a couple of inches of water – and store them in the fridge for a maximum of two days.
+Then wrap a damp paper towel around the stems – or stand them in a glass in a couple of inches of water – and store them in the fridge for up to two days.

-Push them right to the back of the shelf – exposure to light decreases their nutritional value.
+Push them right to the back of the shelf.
+That's because exposing them to light decreases their nutritional value.

-You can also use frozen asparagus if you can’t get fresh, but note that frozen asparagus should be cooked straight from the freezer and should not be thawed first.
+Use frozen asparagus if you can’t get fresh, but cook it straight from the freezer without thawing it first.

-Look for a low sodium or salt free variety, but do bear in mind that canned asparagus is rather mushy and texturally disappointing.
+Look for a low sodium or salt free variety, but remember that canned asparagus is very mushy.

-The best way to do this is to blanch it in boiling water for 2 mins, then plunge it into a bowl of icy water to arrest the cooking process.
+To do this, blanch it in boiling water for 2 mins, then plunge it into a bowl of icy water to stop the cooking process.

 You can then put it into zip-top bags and store them in the freezer.

-Use them within one month for optimal nutritional value, although they will keep for several months longer.
+For maximum nutrition, use them within one month (although they will keep for several months longer).

 Simply wash the spears as described above, then bend each one until it naturally snaps at the point where the woody stem ends and the tender stalk begins.